zenml-io/zenml/docs/book/starter-guide/pipelines/parameters-and-caching.md

 Creating run for pipeline: first_pipeline
 Cache enabled for pipeline first_pipeline
 Using stack default to run pipeline first_pipeline...
-Step digits_data_loader has started.
+Step simple_data_splitter has started.
-Using cached version of digits_data_loader.
+Using cached version of simple_data_splitter.
-Step digits_data_loader has finished in 0.014s.
+Step simple_data_splitter has finished in 0.014s.
-Step svc_trainer has started.
+Step parameterized_svc_trainer has started.
-Step svc_trainer has finished in 0.051s.
+Step parameterized_svc_trainer has finished in 0.051s.
 Pipeline run first_pipeline-07_Jul_22-12_05_55_813554 has finished in 0.161s.
 ```